-In closing, I want to be very clear: I love wholesaling, and I love wholesalers, and honestly, that’s the very reason why I wrote today’s post.
+In closing, I want to be very clear: I love wholesaling, and I love wholesalers.
+And honestly, that’s the very reason why I wrote this post.
 I know a lot of what I said may have come across as harsh, but I only spoke the way I did because I wanted to get your attention.

-From the response I’ve received from my last post, I’m well aware that these are the same complaints other investors have against us wholesalers, and these things need to stop.
+From the response I received on the other post I referenced earlier, I’m well aware that these are the same complaints other investors have against us wholesalers—and these things need to stop.

 Our reputation needs to change.

-If you are involved in wholesaling in any capacity, I want you to ask yourself, “Do I want to be one of the 90% of wholesalers who deserve labels like the ones written in this article, or do I want to be a part of the other 10% who are truly an asset to every investor they come across?”
+If you are involved in wholesaling in any capacity, I want you to ask yourself, “Do I want to be one of the 90 percent of wholesalers who deserve labels like the ones written in this article, or do I want to be a part of the other 10 percent who are truly an asset to every investor they come across?”

-When people hear the word “wholesaler,” it’s my desire for people to think of us as professional deal finders who they know they can trust.
+When people hear the word “wholesaler,” it’s my desire for them to think of us as professional deal finders, who they know they can trust.